top of page

 The goal of this action research is to evaluate how digital ePortfolios impact student engagement, motivation, and the continuity of learning across grade levels.
 By examining both student and teacher perspectives, the study will provide evidence of how ePortfolios foster reflection, strengthen cross-curricular connections, and support authentic assessment practices.
 Ultimately, this research seeks to determine the effectiveness of ePortfolios as a district-wide innovation that equips students with tools for self-directed learning, professional growth, and lifelong success.

-Click below for a PDF of my "action research - outline"
+Click below for a PDF of my action research outline and my planning documents

 References